-- Recognize that there are no "right" or "wrong" ways to read a wordless book.
-One of the wonderful benefits of using wordless books is how each child creates his own story (or stories!) from the same pictures.
+- One of the wonderful benefits of using wordless books is how each child creates his own story (or stories!) from the same pictures.

 - Spend time looking at the cover and talking about the book's title.
 Based on those two things, make a few predictions about the story.
 What do you think might happen in this book?

 - Take a "picture walk" through the pages of the book.
 Enjoy the illustrations, which are often rich with detail.
-Look carefully at the expressions on characters' faces, the setting and the use of color.
+Look carefully at the expressions on characters' faces, the setting and the use of colour.
 Talk to each other about what you see.
 These conversations will enrich the storytelling.

 - Enjoy the pictures and point out a few things, but don't worry too much about telling a story yet.
 Just enjoy the pictures and get a sense of what the book is about.

 - Go back through the book a second time and get ready for some great storytelling!
 Consider going first and acting as a model for your child.
 Have characters use different voices, add sound effects and use interesting words in your version of the book.

-- Encourage your child to "read" you the book with his story.
-Focus on the words your child uses when he tells the story.
-Help your child expand his sentences or thoughts by encouraging him to add information from the illustration's details.
-One way to encourage more details is by asking "W" questions: Who?
+- Encourage your child to read you the book with his story.
+Focus on the words your child uses when they tell the story.
+Help your child expand sentences or thoughts by encouraging them to add information from the illustration's details.
+One way to encourage more details is by asking questions: Who?
 Where?
 When?
 Why?

 - Finish your wordless book sharing by asking a few simple questions: What pictures helped you tell the story?
-What was your favorite part of your story?
+What was your favourite part of your story?
 Did you enjoy this story?
 Would you like to read this story?
 Who do you know that might enjoy this story too?